-More than 50 health, human service and civic organizations from across the State of Washington are joining together to produce a giant free health clinic Oct.
+More than 75 health, human service and civic organizations from across the State of Washington joined together to produce a giant free health clinic Oct.
 23 – 26 in KeyArena at Seattle Center.
-In partnership with the humanitarian organization Remote Area Medical® (RAM), the four-day volunteer-driven clinic provides a full range of free dental, vision and medical care to underserved and vulnerable populations in the region.
+The four-day volunteer-driven clinic provided a full range of free dental, vision and medical care to underserved and vulnerable populations in the region.

-We can’t meet these goals without your help!
+We couldn’t have met these goals without help!

 - Donations large and small continue to help us cover the costs of the clinic.
 Please consider making a tax-deductible donation.